-Bethel College data demonstrates that of the students that completed the Bethel College teacher education program and completed the appropriate PRAXIS tests in the 2016-17 school year, 100% passed the professional knowledge component of the PRAXIS exam (Principles of Learning and Teaching - PLT).
-Of the students who completed the program and the appropriate PRAXIS content test(s), 100% passed the appropriate content test for licensure.
-Data from the 2015-16 and 2014-15 school years show a 100% pass rate for the PLT.
+Bethel College data demonstrates that of the students that completed the Bethel College teacher education program and completed the appropriate PRAXIS tests in the 2018-19 school year, 100% passed the professional knowledge component of the PRAXIS exam (Principles of Learning and Teaching - PLT).
+Of the students who completed the program and the appropriate PRAXIS content test(s), 88% passed the appropriate content test for licensure.

 - Conceptual Framework

 - 2020 Title II Report — 2018-19 Data